kroyxt/elp-documentation/docs/proposals/draft/logo.md

 # Logo
 ::: danger Invalid Proposals
-  The follows proposals is no longer valid because they are superseded or voted on and failed.
+  The following proposals are no longer valid because they've been superseded or voted on and failed.
 :::

 | Proponent                                                   | Draft Version | Summary                                                                      | Link                                                                                                        |